Extraction of the Sivers function with deep neural networks: The Extraction Technique

 \section{The Extraction Technique}

-$\mathcal{N}_q(x)$ in Eq. (\ref{Siv_func}), in the factorized form $\mathcal{N}_q(x)h(k_{\perp})f_{q/p}(x,k_{\perp})$.
-This approach assumes the validity of Eq. (\ref{Siv_func}), leading to model dependencies associated with this assertion and the Gaussian interpretation for the $k_\perp$ distributions of the partons.
-This introduces a bias to the analysis, but it is a known bias, and something that can be revisited after the method has been thoroughly explored.
-As such, we do not consider this to be a fully model-independent extraction, but every attempt is made to make it minimally model-dependent.
+The factorized form, $\mathcal{N}_q(x)h(k_{\perp})f_{q/N}(x,k_{\perp})$ assumes the validity of Eq. (\ref{Siv_func}), leading to model dependencies associated with this assertion and the Gaussian interpretation for the $k_\perp$ distributions of the partons.
+This introduces a bias to the analysis, but it is a known bias and can be managed.
+Within the construction of a DNN model in the fit function,

+there could be considerable variation in definitions (or assumptions) of $h(k_\perp)$ or $f_{q/N}(x,k_\perp)$ still leading to a quality fit of $\mathcal{N}^{\text{DNN}}_q(x)$ to the data due to its considerable flexibility and high number of parameters with respect to either of the other two terms in the function.
+This makes the final $\mathcal{N}^{\text{DNN}}_q(x)$ highly dependent on the choice of $h(k_\perp)$ and $f_{q/N}(x,k_\perp)$ so the resulting $\mathcal{N}^{\text{DNN}}_q(x)$ model must always be used with the same definitions of $h(k_\perp)$ and $f_{q/N}(x,k_\perp)$ it was trained with.
+However, no particular definition of $h(k_\perp)$ or $f_{q/N}(x,k_\perp)$ is required to make the combination of $\mathcal{N}^{\text{DNN}}_q(x)h(k_\perp)f_{q/N}(x,k_\perp)$ non-biased and perform well in the fit.
+From this standpoint, we do not consider this to be a fully model-independent extraction, but every attempt is made to make it minimally model-dependent while still preserving the original assumptions relevant to the phenomenology for transparency of the schema.
 The DNN treatment of $\mathcal{N}_q(x)$ enables the flexibility of handling all the light quark-flavors $q=\{u,\bar{u},d,\bar{d},s,\bar{s}\}$ independently.
-The method presented is somewhat analogous to the approach of treating $\mathcal{N}_q(x)$ as a function of $x$ being parameterized with the added flexibility of the DNN.
-It is natural to extend this study towards a symbolic regression of $\mathcal{N}_q(x)$ but that is not the scope of the present work.
-Additionally, we hope the DNN treatment of just the $\mathcal{N}_q(x)$ term, among the other possible decompositions of the Sivers function, can shed light on how best to move forward and take full advantage of modern computational tools.
+The method presented is intended to be somewhat analogous to the approach of treating $\mathcal{N}_q(x)$ as a fit function to be parameterized for the sake of illustrating the advantages.
+It is natural to extend this study towards a symbolic regression of $\mathcal{N}_q(x)$ or the full expression of the Sivers function but that is not the scope of the present work.